Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 Airbag Deployment

-Airbag deployment generates loud pressure sounds that register at about 150-170 decibels.
+According to Hearing Health Matters, airbag deployment from the driver's seat generates loud pressure sounds at about 150-170 decibels.

 A single exposure to a pressure sound at 140 decibels can cause permanent hearing loss.